AnthonyMMiller/school_manager/README.md

 ### Parents:
 Maintains parent or guardian details linked to students.
 ### Enrollments:
-A junction table that links students to classrooms and assigned teachers.
+Join table that holds a students enrollments.

 ## Getting Started